VictoriqueCQ/Compilers/Laboratory Report of Lexical Report.md

 ### Catalog

-1. Purpose
+1. Motivation/Aim
 2. Content description
-3. Method
+3. ideas/Methods
-4. Hypothesis
+4. Assumption
+5. Related FA description
+6. Description of important Data Structure
-5. Description of finite automata
+7. Description of core Algorithms
-6. Key data structures
-7. Kernel algorithms
-8. Screenshots
+8. Use cases on running
-9. Problems and feelings
+9. Problems occurred and related solutions
+10. Feelings and comments

-### 1. Purpose
+### 1. Motivation/Aim

 ​	Writing a program of lexical analyzer.
 We can do lexical analyzing on sentences so that we can understand the process of lexical analyzing better.